-- i) an insurance policy that covers both launch + one year insurance for all newly launched satellites and an in-orbit policy for the existing fleet; - ii) dynamic management of the fleet and of the deployment plan, which can in certain circumstances allow the relocation of a satellite to carry out all or part of the mission of a satellite that may have failed, nevertheless, there remains a significant net risk, as the above-mentioned measures do not cover, for example, the loss of opportunity generated by a possible breakdown in orbit or are accompanied by a deductible for in-orbit insurance.
+- an insurance policy that covers both launch + one year insurance for all newly launched satellites and an in-orbit policy for the majority of the existing fleet in stable orbit; - ii) dynamic management of the fleet and of the deployment plan, which can in certain circumstances allow the relocation of a satellite to carry out all or part of the mission of a satellite that may have failed, nevertheless, there remains a significant net risk, as the abovementioned measures do not cover, for example, the entire loss of opportunity generated by a possible breakdown in orbit or are accompanied by a deductible for in-orbit insurance.

-Furthermore, the Group uses capacity on five satellites belonging to third parties, and which are recognised as assets in its consolidated balance sheet: Express-AM6, Express-AT, Express-AT2, Express-AMU1 are owned by RSCC and ASTRA 2G by SES.
+Furthermore, the Group uses capacity on five satellites belonging to third parties, and which are recognised as assets in its consolidated balance sheet: Express-AM0(1), Express-AT, Express-AT2, Express-AMU1(2) are owned by RSCC and ASTRA 2G(3) by SES.
 Furthermore, the Group also leases capacity to Yahsat.
 In the event of failure or malfunction affecting these satellites, the Group cannot guarantee that it would be in a position to obtain compensation and equivalent available capacity under the same conditions.
 The Group cannot guarantee that a dispute resulting from such failures or malfunctions would be settled in its favour.
 The Group may also be exposed to the risk of bankruptcy of the owners of such satellites, which could result in the termination or interruption of its capacity leases.
 Such situations could lead to a write-down of these assets in the Group's consolidated financial statements and might adversely affect its business, financial situation and results.